Call me with questions!

 TEA & GIFT SHOP RETAILING

-As a added benefit, students receive the valuable Elmwood Inn vendor list with information about ordering the latest tea merchandise from the world's top wholesalers.
+As an added benefit, students receive the valuable Elmwood Inn vendor list with information about ordering the latest tea merchandise from the world's top wholesalers.
 Our staff has walked the aisles of trade shows for over 16 years.
 This list is priceless and will save you hundreds of hours of research in order for you to concentrate on making a profit.

 DESIGNING TEA FOODS

 No American tea venue developed as many recipes as Elmwood Inn's Shelley Richardson during her 14 years of business.
 Her's was the first tearoom in America to be recognized by the British Guild of Tea Shops.
 Students will hear the details behind the beautiful tea foods found in her three cookbooks.
 Plus, it's a golden opportunity to ask her the questions you have on your mind.
 This stimulating idea-filled session is always a highlight of the weekend.

 Are you starting a tea room, tea bar or tea shop?
 What agencies do you contact?
 What equipment will you need?
 How do you go about setting up a kitchen or tea station that works for you.
 How will your local health department shape your business?
-We give students priceless guidance in all thes area.
+We give students priceless guidance in all these areas.

 TELLING YOUR STORY

 Are you media-savvy?
 We will give you skills to enhance your public relations etiquette.
-From learning how to send effective press releases to developing an online press kit, we cover it all.
+From learning how to send effective press releases to developing your social media online presence, we cover it all.
 Plus, every graduate receives a digital press release to take home and use with your business.

 How do you find and train qualified employees?
-When is it feasible to take reservations and how do you avoid "no-show?"
+What is exceptional service?
+When is it feasible to take reservations if you are a tearoom?
 This session could save you a lot of money and headaches over the years!